OfficialKo1n/linden-inventory-css-edited/README.md

 This css edited for Revolution Indonesia Roleplay

+For now, its just works for 1080 Resolution, will update it later for 1080 below

 Dont forget to remove hotkey 5 on client/main.lua. since i just use 4 hotbar

 Dont forget to load image on your fxmanifest